-As we can see in Fig. 8, the mean contention period length in PRADOS is a few slots greater than that in FCFS.
-This is because PRADOS schedules according to the ATM cell deadlines, and therefore, not all uplink connections are serviced in each frame; thus, such connections do not have the chance to piggyback their requests on UP-period MPDUs.
+As we can see in Figure 8, the mean contention period length in PRADOS is a few slots greater than that in FCFS.
+This is because PRADOS schedules according to the ATM cell deadlines and, therefore, not all uplink connections are serviced in each frame; thus, such connections do not have the chance to piggyback their requests on UP period MPDUs.
 Consequently, these connections will attempt to pass their requests through the contention period, thus increasing its length.
-In FCFS, the contention period is used only by connections that were inactive during the past frame, resulting in shorter frames (i.e., shorter delays).
+In FCFS, the use of the contention period is used only by connections that had been inactive during the past frame, resulting in shorter frames, i.e., shorter delays.